strncat/strncat.github.io/_posts/math/abstract-algebra/2025-02-16-math417-extra-semidirect-products.markdown

 	\end{align*}
 	$$
 </div>
-Notice that we have defined what the product will look like but we know that the right hand side is
+Notice that we have NOT defined what the product will look like but we know that the right hand side is
 <div>
 	$$
 	\begin{align*}